-Based upon probabilistic reliability metrics, we develop an optimization model to determine the efficient amount and location of firm generation capacity to achieve reliability targets in multiregional electricity systems.
+Based upon probabilistic reliability metrics, we develop an optimization model to determine the efficient amount and location of firm generation capacity to achieve reliability targets in multi-regional electricity systems.
 A particular focus lies on the representation and contribution of transmission capacities as well as variable renewable resources.
 Calibrating our model with a comprehensive dataset for Europe, we find that there are substantial benefits from regional cooperation.
-The amount of firm generation capacity to meet a perfectly reliable system could be reduced by $32.4\,\mathrm{GW}$ (i.e., $6.1\,\%$ ) compared to an isolated regional approach, which translates to savings of $12.9\,\mathrm{Bn}$ Euro when being valued with typical investment costs of an open-cycle gas turbine.
-Interconnectors contribute in both directions, with capacity values up to their technical maximum of close to $200\,\%$ , while wind power contributions are in the range of 3.8- $29.5\,\%$ .
-Furthermore, we find that specific reliability targets heavily impact the efficient amount and distribution of reliable capacity as well as the contribution of individual technologies, and should therefore be chosen with care.
+The amount of firm generation capacity to meet a perfectly reliably system could be reduced by $36.2 \,\text{GW}$ (i.e., $6.4 \,\%$) compared to an isolated regional approach, which translates to savings of 14.5 bn Euro.
+Interconnectors contribute in both directions, with capacity values up to their technical maximum of close to $200 \,\%$, while wind power contributions are in the range of $3.8 - 29.5 \,\%$.
+Furthermore, we find that specific reliability targets heavily impact the efficient amount and distribution of reliable capacity as well as the contribution of individual technologies.